Thinking-with-Deep-Learning-Spring-2024/Tutorials-Homework-Notebooks/README.md

 # Tutorials-Homework-Notebooks
 This repository keeps the tutorial notebooks which you will be using for your HW.
 The notebooks will largely be run on Google Colab.

+- Authors
   - Original Author: Bhargav Srinviasa Desikan
   - Editors and Reviewers: James Evans, Junsol Kim

 - Schedule
   - Week 1.
 Mar.
 22: Deep Learning?